Multiscale Graph Comparison via the Embedded Laplacian Discrepancy: Preliminaries

 The loss function above is set up in such a way that the Laplacian embedding respects graph connectivity, since vertices that are "more connected" with each other are embedded more closely.
 To see this more concretely, consider graphs that exhibit community/cluster connectivity patterns.
 It is well known that the Laplacian embedding capture such cluster structures faithfully.
 The Laplacian embedding serves as the foundation of popular algorithms, such as spectral clustering \cite{ng2001spectral, von2007tutorial, shi2000normalized}.
 The intuition is that since "more connected" vertices are embedded closer together, one can just run Euclidean clustering algorithms (e.g. K-means) in the embedding space to recover graph clusters.
 The fact that Laplacian embeddings capture cluster structures is rigorously justified by results in spectral graph theory known as higher-order cheeger's inequalities \cite{lee2014multiway, louis2012many}.
 Such results imply that if the vertices of a graph admit $k$ sparse cuts, then the resulting $k$ partitions can be captured by the first $k$ Laplacian eigenvectors of the graph.

 In summary, if we want to compare graphs based on their connectivity patterns (in particular whether the graphs exhibit similar clustering structures), it is natural to consider the Laplacian embedding as a starting point.
 The embedding dimension $k$ will serve as a hyperparameter that controls the number of clusters we are taking into consideration.

-In subsequent sections, we will adopt the notation $\pmb{\Gamma}_k: G \to \mathbb{R}^{n \times k}$ to denote the embedding that maps a graph $G$ to a set of $n$ points in $k$-dimensional Euclidean space.
-Note that each eigenvector is determined only up to sign.
-To fix the orientations, we adopt the convention of picking the version of each eigenvector that has the larger lexicographic order.
+We give suggestions on how to choose $k$ later in the paper.